top of page

 IMG_9781.jpg

-Carbonate Reefs (hunting for Paleozoic sponge spicules and brachiopods), Fluvial and Lacustrine environments (Mesozoic and Cenozoic fluvial deposits)
+Sedimentology: Carbonate Reefs (hunting for Paleozoic sponge spicules and brachiopods), Fluvial and Lacustrine environments (Mesozoic and Cenozoic fluvial deposits).

 IMG_5400.JPG